wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ## Setup your dashboards
 To get up and running fast we have a [zip file](dashboards.zip) with example JSON:s that you can use to.
 Remember though that you need to change the keys in to match your keys so you can see values.

+If you need help, checkout the [Grafana documentation](http://docs.grafana.org/).

 ## Limit the amount of data in Graphite
 If you test many pages you will have a lot of data stored in Graphite, make sure you set it up correctly for what you need.